-The proposed amendment was adopted at the April 2014 Regents meeting as an emergency rule that became effective on April 29, 2014 and will expire on July 27, 2014.
-If the Board of Regents adopts the proposed amendment as an emergency measure at its June 2014 meeting, the April emergency rule will be repealed and the revised proposed amendment will become effective as an emergency rule on July 25, 2014.
-It is anticipated that the proposed amendment will be presented for adoption as a permanent rule at the October 20-21, 2014 Regents meeting, after expiration of the 30-day public comment period for revised rule makings.
-If adopted at the October 2014 meeting, the proposed amendment will become effective as a permanent rule on November 5, 2014.
+If the Board of Regents votes to adopt the attached emergency regulations at its April meeting, the emergency rule will become effective on April 29, 2014.
+It is anticipated that the proposed amendment will be adopted by the Board of Regents as a permanent rule at their September 2014 meeting.
+If adopted at the September 2014 meeting, the proposed amendment will become effective as a permanent rule on October 1, 2014.